-Corn for dogs has been a controversial subject for years now.
-So can dogs eat corn or not, and is corn bad for dogs in any way?
+Corn for dogs has been a controversial subject for years now with many claims made against this grain.
+When looking at the facts, can dogs eat corn or not, and is corn bad for dogs in any way?

 Currently, there’s no research suggesting that corn may be bad for canines.
-So the short answer is yes, dogs can eat corn, but there’s more to this.
+The short answer is yes, dogs can eat corn, but there’s more to this.

 What is Corn?